 Sarah Elizabeth Lewis – (pg.
 336) is a professor of history of art and architecture at Harvard University.
 She writes “I’m a sucker for a good, plain, no-lined notebook from Moleskine.”

 Brian Koppelman (pg.328) is the co-creator of the hit tv show Billions.
 He’s written a lot of things, mainly scripts for movies.
-When asked about books that he gives as gifts, he mentions four books.
-Haruki Murakami’s book “What I Talk About When I Talk About Running” was the first on the list.
+When asked about books that he gives as gifts, he mentions Haruki Murakami’s book “What I Talk About When I Talk About Running”.
 Brian says “Although the writer is writing about his running life….what he’s really talking about is how to strip away everything that you don’t need to achieve your purpose.
 It’s a rigorous, inspiring book that challenges the reader to step up.”
 Get more info about the book here.